 - By earning an advanced degree, entry-level cybersecurity professionals enhance their existing knowledge and skills and can advance to leadership roles with higher earning potential.
 An online master's in cybersecurity covers advanced topics including digital forensics, ethical hacking, and risk management.

-- What are a few career paths one may take with this degree?
+- What are a few career paths one may take with an MS in cybersecurity?

-- Opportunities for individuals with a master's degree in cybersecurity include computer and information systems managers, cybersecurity consultants, and information security analysts.
-According to the U.S. Bureau of Labor Statistics, information security analysts can expect an estimated 32% job growth through 2028, indicating strong employment potential in the field.
+- Opportunities for individuals with a master's degree in cybersecurity include computer and information systems manager, cybersecurity consultant, and information security analyst.
+The BLS projects a 32% job growth rate for information security analysts from 2018-2028, indicating strong employment potential in the field.

 - How long does it take to earn a master's in cybersecurity?

-- Students complete traditional cybersecurity master's degrees in two years.
-Over four semesters, learners complete 30-36 credit hours.
-Online master's degrees may offer opportunities to earn a degree on an accelerated schedule.
-Individuals with extensive experience and strong backgrounds in cybersecurity can earn an accelerated master's degree in as few as 18 months.
+- Students can complete a traditional cybersecurity master's degree in two years.
+Over four semesters, learners complete 30-36 credits.
+Online master's programs may offer opportunities to earn a degree on an accelerated schedule.
+Individuals with extensive experience and a strong background in cybersecurity can earn an accelerated master's degree in as few as 18 months.

-- What are some skills that may be learned?
+- What are some skills that may be learned in a cybersecurity master's program?

 - A master's in cybersecurity trains students to identify, analyze, prevent, and combat electronic security breaches and threats.
 Students may find opportunities to specialize in computer and network security, governance and compliance, or information technology auditing.
 Learners also build transferable research, analytical, and problem-solving skills.